Road signs in Mauritius: Signing system

-The traffic sign are divided into three classes; circles gives orders, triangles warns of possible dangers and rectangles gives information.
-Different colours are use within these shapes; blue circles are mandatory signs, it gives positive instructions, while red circles are prohibitory signs, it give negative instructions.
-Blue rectangles give general information while green rectangles are use for direction sign on main roads.
-However, there are three exception for these shapes and colour rules; that is the octagonal Stop sign, the diamond priority road sign and the inverted red triangle Give way sign.
+The traffic signs are divided into three classes: circles give orders, triangles warn of possible dangers and rectangles give information.
+Different colours are used within these shapes; blue circles are mandatory signs, which give positive instructions, while red circles are prohibitory signs, which give negative instructions.
+Blue rectangles give general information while green rectangles are used for direction signs on main roads.
+However, there are three exceptions for these shapes and colour rules; these are the octagonal stop sign, the diamond priority road sign and the inverted red triangle give way sign.

 Warning signs

-Warning signs indicates a hazard ahead on the road that may not be readily apparent to a driver.
+Warning signs indicate a hazard ahead on the road that may not be readily apparent to a driver.

 Priority signs

 Priority signs are intended to instruct road users on what they must or should do (or not do) under a given set of circumstances.

 Prohibitiory signs

 Prohibitory signs are used to prohibit certain types of manoeuvres or some types of traffic.
 The No symbol surrounding a pictogram is used to indicate something that is not permitted.